 Removal of Heavy Metals

-There are a number of prescription chelating agents available from us.
+There are a number of prescription chelating agents available from us such as DMSA and EDTA.
 Contact us for details.

 Over the counter treatments include zeolites.